-LE910Cx provides 10 GPIOs and 8 UART pins, which can be configured as Input and Output through Linux device driver and AT command.
+The LE910Cx has ten GPIOs and eight UART pins that may be configured as inputs and outputs using the Linux device driver and AT command.

-These GPIO pins can control external hardware directly using the GPIO pins, with little or even no hardware added.
+These GPIO pins can be used to control external hardware directly, requiring little or no additional hardware.